Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 What is cervical spine pain?

-Pain in the cervical spine, professionally called cervicalgia, affects the back of the neck at the cervical vertebrae.
+Cervical spine pain, technically called cervicalgia, affects the back of the neck at the site of the cervical vertebrae.
 However, it can also spread to the shoulders, upper back or upper limbs.

 The intensity and duration of the pain depends on the cause of the problem and can last for days, months or years.
-Cervical spine pain affects adults at any age and is more common in women.
+Cervical spine pain affects adults of all ages and is more common in women.
 [3]

 Cervical spine pain and headaches can occur together.
 Hand pain from the cervical spine is common and limits many daily activities.